najemnyvrah/slontech-syntax/README.md

 # slontech-syntax theme

-This theme is focused on web development using HTML, CSS/LESS, PHP, MYSQL, javascript, AJAX, coffee.
+This theme is focused on web development using HTML, CSS/LESS, PHP, MYSQL, javascript, AJAX, coffee, JSON.

 This is a dark theme with lots of color.